 Growth parameters, including plant height (cm), basal diameter (mm), and crown spread (cm), were recorded two years after planting, in October 2022.
 A subsequent measurement was taken in April 2023, i.e., 2.5 years after planting.
-Meteorological data, including air temperature (°C) and relative humidity (%), were recorded for both micro forests twice a day (8:30 AM and 2:30 PM) using a portable Thermo-Hygroclock.
+Meteorological data, including air temperature (°C) and relative humidity (%), were recorded for both microforests twice a day (8:30 AM and 2:30 PM) using a portable Thermo-Hygroclock.
 Soil temperature (°C) was also measured at the same times using a portable soil thermometer of 10 cm in length.
 Data were collected at 15-day intervals throughout the study period.
-In April 2023, following the harvest, soil samples were collected from three depths: 0–15 cm, 15–30 cm and 30–45 cm to evaluate the influence of different plant spacings on soil properties.
-Sampling was conducted at five random locations in both micro forests and in the control plot (without vegetation).
-Samples were then air dried, finely ground, sieved and were used for analysis of available nitrogen by alkaline permanganate method (Subbiah and Asija, 1956), available potassium by neutral normal ammonium acetate method (Jackson, 1973), available phosphorous by sodium bicarbonate method
+In April 2023, following the harvest, soil samples were collected from three depths: 0–15 cm, 15–30 cm, and 30–45 cm to evaluate the influence of different plant spacings on soil properties.
+Sampling was conducted at five random locations in both microforests and the control (without vegetation).
+Samples were then air dried, finely ground, sieved, and used for analysis of available nitrogen by alkaline permanganate method (Subbiah and Asija, 1956), available potassium by neutral normal ammonium acetate method (Jackson, 1973), available phosphorous by sodium bicarbonate method (Olsen et al., 1954) and organic carbon by partial oxidation method (Walkley and Black, 1934).
+Soil pH and EC were determined by the Jackson (1973) standard procedures.

-Fig. 1 Schematic representation of different plant species arrangement in micro forests under two different spacings

-(Olsen et al., 1954) and organic carbon by partial oxidation method (Walkley and Black, 1934).
-Soil pH and EC were determined by following the standard procedures (Jackson, 1973).
 The destructive method of biomass estimation was conducted in April 2023 (at the age of 2.5 years) by uprooting all plants, after which their shoots were separated from the roots.
 To eliminate any soil or dust particles adhering to the plant samples, they were thoroughly washed with tap water.
 The plant samples were first air-dried and then oven-dried at 60ºC until a constant weight was achieved.
-The dried samples were then weighed using an electronic balance and the final results were expressed in ton per hectare.
+The dried samples were then weighed using an electronic balance, and the final results were expressed in ton per hectare.

 Result and Discussion